Centre for French Colonial Life – Gateway to America’s French Heritage

 The LeMeilleur House: Built around 1820 by one of Louis Bolduc’s granddaughters, this house illustrates how life evolved in the decades following the Louisiana Purchase, showing both continuity and change in French Creole culture as it adapted to American rule.

 The Beauvais-Linden Living History House: Every Saturday from late March through early November, this historic property comes alive with living history presentations and demonstrations.
-Costumed interpreters engage in period-appropriate activities, showing visitors how daily life actually functioned in the French colonial era—cooking, crafts, household tasks, and more.
-This hands-on, immersive approach makes history tangible, especially for younger visitors who might struggle to connect with static museum displays.
+Costumed interpreters engage in period activities, showing visitors how daily life actually functioned in the French colonial era.

 Together, these properties create a museum experience that’s both comprehensive and varied—combining artifact-based exhibits, guided tours of furnished historic homes, and interactive living history that brings the past to life.